markbrennand/force-framework/source/mocker/README.md

 times, including zero.

 ### Argument Matching
-By default, all argument matching, except for SObjects and Exceptions, is literal.
+By default, all argument matching, except for _SObjects_ and _Exceptions_, is literal.
 From the previous example, _whenArgument(Datetime.now())_ would not be matched unless the class using the mocked method passed exactly the same _Datetime_ value as when the argument was added to the mocked object.
 This is highly unlikely and argument comparators can be used to get round this issue.